Minecarts/NormalizedDrops/README.md

 ##NormalizedDrops
-I wrote this plugin to provide a little method to nerf monster traps on the Minecarts.com PVP server.
+We found that on Minecarts.com, monster spawners and traps greatly devalue their loot and makes hunting trivial.
+While we still allow the use of spawners and traps, we created this plugin to normalize their drops to minimize economic damage.

 A sample configuration file is provided below.
 You can use `/ndrop reload` to reload the configuration file.

 **Note:** Reloading plugins with `/reload` will clear the tracking history.